kremec/SubNotes-Quartz/content/3-2 Analiza algoritmov in hevristično reševanje problemov/Swarm intelligence.md

 - $\rho$ ... speed of evaporation
 - $C_{ij}$ ... cost of edge $i-j$

-Advantages:
-- positive feedback of greedy heuristic $\rightarrow$ rapid discovery of good solutions
+Pros: greedy heuristic with distributed computation $\rightarrow$ rapid discovery of good solutions, avoiding premature convergence
-- distributed computation $\rightarrow$ avoid premature convergence

-Disadvantages:
-- possible slow convergence
-- no outside guidance towards good solutions
+Cons: possible slow convergence with no outside guidance towards good solutions
-#### Ant system improvements
-Centralized actions: improve search process bias with global information Max-min ant system: limit pheromone value, only best agents can add pheromones
+<br><br>
 ### Particle swarm optimization (PSO)
-Inspiration: swarms of insects, flocks of birds, schools of fish Population-based stochastic optimization technique of optimal solution search
+Population-based stochastic optimization technique of optimal solution search with inspiration of swarms of insects, schools of fish, ...

 Individuals strive to improve themselves by learning from actions/behaviors of themselves and neighbors Only one operation calculation - ==velocity==: vector of position change